triton-inference-server/pytriton/README.md

 ## Examples

-We provide simple examples how to integrate the PyTorch, TensorFlow2, JAX and simple Python models with Triton Inference Server using pytriton.
+We provide simple examples how to integrate the PyTorch, TensorFlow2, JAX and simple Python models with Triton Inference Server using PyTriton.
 Each example provide an instruction describing how

 The list of available model examples: